-The CCS conducts these monitoring and follow-up activities through telephone conferences, emails, and face-to-face meetings with the participant, his or her designated representative, his or her family, and service providers.
-The CCS is required to conduct a face-to-face visit at least once per quarter with the participant enrolled in services at least once per quarter.
+The CCS conducts these monitoring and follow-up activities through telephone conferences, emails, and face-to-face meetings with the participant, his or her legal or authorized representative, his or her family, and service providers.
+The CCS is required to conduct a face-to-face visit at least once per quarter with the participant enrolled in services at least once per guarter.

-The CCS must enter into LTSSMaryland, on a standardized form required by the DDA, illnformation is systemically collected about the these monitoring results activities and follow-up actions are recorded by the CCS on a standardized monitoring form determined by the DDA which is entered into LTSSMaryland.
-Health and safety concerns must be are reported directly to the DDA via communication with the DDA Regional OfficeRO and/or incident reporting as per required by the Policy on Reportable Incidents and Investigations.
+The CCS must enter into LTSSMaryland, on a standardized form required by the DDA, iInformation is systemically collected about the these monitoring results-activities and follow-up actions are recorded by the CCS on a standardized monitoring form determined by the DDA which is entered into LTSSMaryland.
+Health and safety concerns are must be reported directly to the DDA via communication with the DDA Regional Office RO-and/or incident reporting as per required by the Policy on Reportable Incidents and Investigations.